 Like many substances, at high doses nicotine can be poisonous.
 However, it is not poisonous at the levels typically consumed through NGP when the products are used as intended by adult smokers.
 NGP need to be stored securely and retailed responsibly, with appropriate packaging and labelling, to ensure vulnerable people – including minors – cannot access them.
 They should also not be adapted or tampered with.

 Non-tobacco flavours play a critical role in attracting adult smokers to NGP.
-Flavours making the transition from smoking to non-smoking a pleasurable one, thereby directly contribute to tobacco harm reduction (THR) and declining smoking rates.
-Flavourless – or limited flavoured – NGP constitute bland and boring experiences that adult smokers are unlikely to find attractive.
+Flavours make the transition from smoking to non-smoking a pleasurable one, thereby directly contribute to tobacco harm reduction (THR) and declining smoking rates.
+Flavourless – or limited flavour – NGP constitute bland and boring experiences that adult smokers are unlikely to find attractive.

 Overall, this highlights the importance of maximising flavour availability and accessibility to achieve THR policy goals.